susam/emfy/README.md

     be used multiple times as needed for editing files while browsing the file system in a terminal.

 That's it!
-Only two commands to remember.
-Start Emacs with `em` and edit files with `em foo.txt`, `em foo.txt bar.txt`, etc.
+Only two things to remember from this section: start Emacs with `em` and edit files with `em foo.txt`, `em foo.txt bar.txt`, etc.

 Opinion References